Miracles start here

 Our story is unfortunately all too common.
 Anyone who’s suffered or been close to a brain injury has to figure things for out themselves after they leave the hospital.
 Brain injury is a long-term struggle for millions of people, but families don’t have enough support after the first few months.

-I teamed up with two of my brother’s best friends from college, both named George, who had been tremendously supportive throughout my brother’s recovery.
+I teamed up with two of my brother’s best friends from college, both named George, who have been tremendously supportive throughout my brother’s recovery.
 The three of us co-founded Brightway together.

 Arlan and the Georges